sassoftware/viya4-monitoring-kubernetes/samples/esmulti/README.md

-In order to use the values in this sample in the customization files for your deployment, copy the customization files from this sample to your local customization directory, then modify the files further as needed.
+In order to use the values in this sample in the customization files for your deployment, copy the customization files from this sample to your local customization directory and modify the files further as needed.

 If you also need to use values from another sample, manually copy the values to your customization files after you add the values in this sample.

-After you finish modifying the customization files, deploy logging using the standard deployment script:
+After you finish modifying the customization files, deploy logging by using the standard deployment script:

 ```bash
 my_repository_path/logging/bin/deploy_logging_open.sh
 ```

-## Notes On Customization Values
+## Notes on Customization Values

 The `ES_MULTIROLE_NODES` environment variable is set to `true` in the `user.env` file in order to enable multi-role Elasticsearch nodes.

 You must review the contents of the `user-values-elasticsearch-open.yaml` file and make any changes needed for your environment.
-These are two areas that you could customize:
+These are the two areas that you could customize:

  **Storage:** When primary nodes also serve as data nodes, they need more disk space than when they serve only as primary nodes.
 The